 Building a (programmable) hardware acceleration/simulation platform based on multiple boards (FPGA or Arduino boards), for emulating neural networks/algorithms.
 (Initial case study: Palm Associative Memory)

 This project will attempt to create an indigenous expandable multi-board (FPGA or Arduino boards) acceleration/simulation platform for (implementing/emulating) neural network/algorithm.
 The project would involve the development of the algorithm-specific computational architecture (coded in Verilog HDL) within each board (also referred to as the Processing Node in the figure below), and algorithm-specific inter-board communication scheme (coded in Verilog HDL).
-The computational architecture (and the communication scheme) would be programmable, in terms of: the number of neurons & synapses, function of neuron, and possibly in terms of neural connectivity/topology.
-Improvements in performance, due to possible distribution of the sub-operations of the algorithm over the FPGA or Arduino boards, and parallelization within each FPGA board (not possible in Arduino board), could be explored.
+The computational architecture (and the communication scheme) would be programmable, in terms of the number of neurons & synapses, function of a neuron, and possibly in terms of neural connectivity/topology.
+Improvements in performance, due to the possible distribution of the sub-operations of the algorithm over the FPGA or Arduino boards, and parallelization within each FPGA board (not possible in Arduino board), could be explored.

 Related outcomes/deliverables would be: Code repository (implementations of) various neural networks, such as: MLP NN, RBF NN, Hopfield, BAM, etc., onto multiple boards (FPGA or Arduino boards), that can be used by SEAS students for other courses, such as: Machine Learning, etc.

 Other Members: Pal Nikola, Dev Mehta

 Keywords: VLSI Systems: Digital CMOS VLSI Circuits and Sub-systems